dpottavio/CombatDen/README.md

 ## License

-You can run, redistribute, and/or modify this work under the terms of the GNU [Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+You can use, redistribute, and/or modify this work under the terms of the GNU [Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.